obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses/status-settings.md

 - [SlRvb’s Alternate Checkboxes]({{ site.baseurl }}{% link reference/status-collections/slrvb-alternate-checkboxes-snippet.md %})
 - [ITS Theme]({{ site.baseurl }}{% link reference/status-collections/its-theme.md %})

+### Other supported themes

+Tasks knows about a growing list of custom checkboxes in Themes and CSS Snippets.

+You can find a full list, with screenshots and complete details of the supported checkboxes, in [Status Collections]({{ site.baseurl }}{% link reference/status-collections/index.md %}).

 ### Add All Unknown Status Types